Are you a flash fiction writer?

 Have you just completed a collection of short fiction stories where each story is a 1000 words or less?

 Do you want get your set of stories published?

 The following banner is an affiliate one.
 That means Writing Tips Oasis receive a small % of the sale if you purchase The Novel Factory, but at no extra cost to you:

 Below you’ll find 19 top flash fiction collection publishers.

-Considered to be one of the oldest magazines specializing in flash fiction, Vestal Review has been in the market since the year 2000.
-Mark Budman is the publisher and co-editor of this magazine that makes all the stories available online and also produces two print issues every year.
+The oldest magazine specializing in flash fiction, Vestal Review has been in the market since the year 2000.
+David Galef is the editor of this online magazine.
 They have specific reading periods during which they review works submitted by writers.
-So read their submission guidelines to know when you should submit your writings.
-This publishing company is located in Boston, Massachusetts.
-It has put forth over 50 issues of flash fiction till now.
-You can contact them via Twitter or try reaching out to Mark Budman on LinkedIn.
+So read their submission guidelines to know when you should submit your writing.
+Vestal Review has published over 60 issues as of 2022.
+You can contact them via email@example.com or on Twitter.

 Flash Fiction Magazine digitally produces pieces of flash fiction in various issues.
 They are in search of stories and do not wish to publish erotica, children’s fiction, poetry, lyrical musings and such.
 The stories must fall within the word count of 300 – 1000 words.
 To know more about their preferences, read their submission guidelines carefully.
 The magazine is run by Shannon Azzato Stephens and puts forth one flash fiction every day.
 They have produced a couple of issues so far.
 You should contact them by email if you have any doubts to be cleared.